natalieagus/50005/docs/Problem Set/05-deadlock.md

   <li>Neither app can proceed.
 A deadlock occurs.</li>
 </ol>

-<p><strong>3.</strong> Two alternative designs:</p>
+<p>Two alternative designs:</p>
 <ul>
   <li><strong>Global resource ordering:</strong> Require all applications to acquire resources in a fixed order.
 For example, always lock the printer before locking the scanner.
 This prevents circular wait.</li>
   <li><strong>Try-lock and backoff:</strong> Use a non-blocking attempt to lock the second device.
 If the second lock fails, release the first and retry later after sleeping.
 This prevents hold and wait.</li>
 </ul>

-<p><strong>4.</strong> If the printer driver introduces a delay due to logging, App B may take longer to acquire the printer.
+<p>If the printer driver introduces a delay due to logging, App B may take longer to acquire the printer.
 During that delay, App A is more likely to acquire the scanner and reach the point of attempting to acquire the printer.
 This increases the window in which both applications hold one device each and wait for the other, raising the chance of deadlock.</p>

 </p></div><br>